Dorcas-Amoo/ms4-project-arikefoods/README.md

 + [HTML5](https://en.wikipedia.org/wiki/HTML5)
   + HTML5 was used as the markup language to structure and present my website on the Web.
 + [Javascript](https://www.javascript.com/)
-  + This was used to achieve the interactive part of the site.
+  + This was used to achieve the interactive and Stripe payment part of the site.
 + [JQuery](https://www.jquery.com/)
-  + These scripts from the Materialize were used to initialise some features on my site.
+  + These scripts from Bootstrap and the Boutique Ado Tutorial were used to initialise some features on my site.

 ## Testing
 Over the course of building this project, I encountered a few challenging **bugs** which I was able to **fix** by asking relevant questions from the Tutors, my Mentor and carrying out extensive research.
-This made it paramount for me to adopt the *defensive* approach and habitually carry out testings as I build the site (I made use of the **developer tool**) so as to ensure things work properly, and in addition to this, I carried out the following:
+This made it paramount for me to adopt the *defensive* approach and habitually carry out print test and other testings as I build the site (I made use of the **developer tool**) so as to ensure things work properly, and in addition to this, I carried out the following:

 + **Responsiveness Testing**
 1. During construction, I regularly test the site against its *Responsiveness* by clicking on **Inspect** to view the *developer tool*.
 2. I then checked the layout by clicking on the **Ipad, the Iphone and selected other devices to view**.
-3. I also adjusted the pane to view the point at which the design changes to a mobile, tablet, laptop or desktop view.
+3. I also adjusted the pane to view the point at which the design changes to a mobile, tablet, laptop or desktop view
+4. This helped me to notice that some of the features were not well displayed in mobile view and prompted me implement some changes in the design.

 + **Page Testing**